-Since 2017, Artificial Intelligence is part of the three core subjects of the ‘Telekom Innovation Laboratories’ (T-Labs) owned by Deutsche Telekom and since then the research- and development unit has been considered to be one of the most active AI-players in Berlin. #KI_Berlin spoke with Claudia Pohlink, Head of AI T-Labs about how to maintain a balance between specific solutions of problems as well as about social responsibility and established why the triumvirate of concern, research and start-ups is necessary for innovations to be successful.
+Since 2017, Artificial Intelligence is part of the three core subjects of the ‘Telekom Innovation Laboratories’ (T-Labs) owned by Deutsche Telekom and since then the research- and development unit has been considered to be one of the most active AI-players in Berlin. #KI_Berlin spoke with Claudia Pohlink, Head of AI T-Labs about how to maintain a balance between specific solutions of problems as well as about social responsibility and established why the triumvirate of research, companies and start-ups is necessary for innovations to be successful.

 Since September 2018 you have been responsible for the KI-Innovationen in the T-Labs of the Deutsche Telekom.
 What exactly are you working at?